CodeCrunchies/flutter_app/Notes.md

 names.add('Anne'); // this adds 'Anne' as a new element to the end of the list names.remove('Irene'); // this removes 'Irene' from the list, all other items would move and fill the gap
 ```

+## The State holds the Data that is used by the build method!

+setState forces Flutter to rerender the UI, not the entire UI of the app

+## One widget per file !